legend-Xbit/anycoder/README.md

 ## Usage

+1. **Sign in with your Hugging Face account** using the login button at the top left.
-1. Enter your application requirements in the text area
+2. Enter your application requirements in the text area
-2. Click "send" to generate code
+3. Click "send" to generate code
-3. View the generated code in the code drawer
+4. View the generated code in the code drawer
-4. See the live preview in the sandbox area
+5. See the live preview in the sandbox area
-5. Use example cards for quick prompts
+6. Use example cards for quick prompts

 ## Code Example